-3.3 The hiring department or college authorized user of the electronic I-9 system, or other authorized user in within Human Resources (HR, completes Section 2 of the I-9 form within three business days after the individual’s start date.
+3.3 The hiring department, college/division, or university authorized user of the electronic I-9 system, or other authorized user within Human Resources (HR), completes Section 2 of the I-9 form within three business days after the individual’s start date.
 The university representative must see original employment and identity documents which must appear to be genuine and relate to the person presenting them.

-3.4 When individuals are hired to perform work remotely (at a location other than the main NC State campus), the hiring department should contact HR’s International Employment and Taxation office (IET) before the individual’s first day of employment to make appropriate arrangements to ensure compliance with sections 3.2 and 3.3 above.
+3.4 When individuals are hired to perform work remotely (at a location other than the main NC State campus), the hiring department should contact the I-9 Program in the HR Service Center before the individual’s first day of employment to make appropriate arrangements to ensure compliance with sections 3.2 and 3.3 above.

 3.5 The university representative must not make or attach copies of employment or identity documents to the I-9 form unless the person presents a U.S. passport or U.S. passport card, a Permanent Resident Card, or an Employment Authorization Card.
-If one of these documents is presented, a copy must be attached in the I09 system per the E-Verify Memorandum of Understanding.
+If one of these documents is presented, a copy must be attached/uploaded in the I-9 system per the E-Verify Memorandum of Understanding.